A zero-dimensional approach to Hermitian codes: Results on arbitrary plane smooth curves

-In this section we start studying the Algebraic Geometry of certain functional codes arising evaluating vector spaces of homogeneous forms at the points of a plane smooth curve.
-The general and quite theoretical results of this section will be apply to interesting examples at a second time.
+In this section we study the algebraic geometry of codes obtained evaluating vector spaces of homogeneous forms at some prescribed points of a plane smooth curve.
+The general results of this section will be applied to interesting examples in later sections.

 \begin{remark} The definition of linear code (see Section \ref{S1}) can be given over any field $\F$ (and not only over finite fields).
 The minimum distance is defined in the same way.
 We use this extended definition in this section. \end{remark}